BMBOMICH/psvl/README.md

 - Allow contributions only via Pull Requests that transfer IP to the author

-It is **NOT** an open-source license.
-It does not grant open-source freedoms.
-It is the opposite — maximum protection with maximum visibility.
+> **PSVL is NOT an open-source license.** It does not grant
+> open-source freedoms.
+It is the opposite — maximum legal

----
+> protection with maximum code visibility.

-## Who is PSVL For?
+## 👥 Who is PSVL For?

 | Audience | Why PSVL |
 |---|---|